afroradiohead/portfolio/README.md

 Passionate about creating processes and tools to help individuals and companies reach their goals.
 Since 2009, I've had the opportunity to pursue this passion as a web developer working in a small shop, running a small business, and working in small to mid-sized companies.
 Early in my career I was a mix of a web developer/product owner/marketer and in the later half find myself specializing more as a frontend engineer with a eye for product and process development.

 # Career Goals
-I'm looking to be apart of a forward-thinking organization who prides themselves on the quality of their products/services while on the cutting edge of tools/processes/development workflows.
+I'm looking to be apart of a forward-thinking organization who prides themselves on the quality of their products and services while maintaining a desire experiment with integration of new tools and processes that helps its teams achieve their goals.

 # Interests
 - Machine Learning